LEARN

 Threat Summary:

 Not globally threatened.
 Apparently fairly common within its relatively undisturbed range; recorded as usually occurring in large flocks.
 The species was formerly threatened by the loss of breeding habitat; however, this eased in the 1990s, but old-growth trees are still used for housing and firewood.
+Is disappearing from some areas and subject to locally heavy cagebird trade and is thus suspected to be experiencing a moderately rapid decline.

 Range: